oussama-tr/Oussama-Trabelsi/README.md

 # Welcome to my github profile 👋

-- 🔭 I'm an aspiring engineering student and a Javascript junkie 😄 .
+- 🔭 I'm an aspiring engineering student and a JavaSscript junkie 😄 .
 - 🌱 Currently working as a React native developper at Swiver .
 - 👯 I’m looking to collaborate on any project provided i have the time .
 - 💬 Ask me about Anything if i can help i'll do my best 😄 .